Leah O'Reilly, PsyD, LPC

 Licensed Professional Counselor

-Dr. O'Reilly is available Mondays - Thursdays 9am to 6pm.
-She is currently only accepting new patients for morning and early afternoon appointments (9am to 2pm).
+Dr. O'Reilly is typically available on Mondays 12noon-6pm, Tuesdays, Wednesdays, and Thursdays 10am to 6pm.
 She is not available Fridays-Sundays.

-Dr. O'Reilly is completing her requirements to receive licensure as a psychologist.
+Dr. O'Reilly is a licensed psychotherapist and is completing her requirements to receive licensure as a psychologist.
 She works with children 5 and older, adolescents, and adults in individual therapy.
 She also conducts psychological assessment/evaluations (personality, cognitive, and ADHD).
-The primary issues she works with include mood disorders (anxiety, depression, etc.), behavioral issues (ADHD, ODD), interpersonal issues, family life, LGBTQA+ affirming therapy, and trauma.
+The primary issues she works with include mood disorders (anxiety, depression, etc.), behavioral issues (ADHD, ODD), interpersonal issues, family life, LGBTQIA+ affirming therapy, and trauma.

 She adheres to an eclectic, culturally dynamic approach to therapy that best fits the individual.
-She draws from psychodynamic, strengths-based, humanistic, interpersonal, LGBTQIA, and cognitive-behavioral based therapies.
+She draws from psychodynamic, interpersonal, LGBTQIA+, and cognitive-behavioral based therapies.
 She finds that working with the individual to create a healing relationship is most important.

 Dr. O'Reilly is a Minnesota native and she received her education from UW-Madison, the Wisconsin School of Professional Psychology, and the Hebrew University of Jerusalem in Jerusalem, Israel.
 She completed her APA Accredited doctoral internship at the Indian Health Care Resource Center in Tulsa, Oklahoma.
-She moved back to the midwest and landed in the Milwaukee area and has been with EFCC for over 1 year.
+She moved back to the midwest and landed in the Milwaukee area to practice here.

 All are welcome here.
 I believe you.
 I will listen.
 I will be patient.